centreon/centreon-engine/doc/user/configuration/basics/host_checks.rst

 able to detect when a host changes between UP, DOWN, and UNREACHABLE states and take appropriate action.
-These state changes result in different :ref:`state types <state_types>` (HARD or SOFT), which can trigger :ref:`event handlers <event_handlers>` to be run and :ref:`notifications <notifications>` to be sent out.
+These state changes result in different :ref:`state types <state_types>` (HARD or SOFT), which can trigger :ref:`event handlers <event_handlers>` to be run.
 Detecting and dealing with state changes is what Centreon Engine is all about.

 When hosts change state too frequently they are considered to be "flapping".
 A good example of a flapping host would be server that keeps spontaneously rebooting as soon as the operating system loads.
 That's always a fun scenario to have to deal with.
-Centreon Engine can detect when hosts start flapping, and can suppress notifications until flapping stops and the host's state stabilizes.
+Centreon Engine can detect when hosts start flapping, and can flag internally the host until flapping stops and the host's state stabilizes.
 More information on the flap detection logic can be found :ref:`here <flapping_detection>`.